Ever wonder how an animal without arms and legs can fight?

 The rules of the game change drastically when the focus of the conflict is food.

 Because when snakes fight over a meal, one of them is the meal.

-When the loser of the battle gets eaten, it’s literally a matter of life and death.
+When the battle’s loser gets eaten, it’s a matter of life and death.

 Biting And Constricting